chris-chu-7/Vacuum-World/README.md

 # Vacuum World

-This project was for Artificial Intelligence: A Modern Approach Chapter 2 Intelligent Agent.
+This project was created in order to answer problem set 2 for Artificial Intelligence: A Modern Approach Chapter 2 -Intelligent Agents.
 It implements a vacuum world reflex agent.
-A full description can be found on the java file.
+A full description can be found on the agent.java file.